savq/savq.github.io/content/notes/_index.md

 title = "Notes"
 +++

-These are some of my notes, in no particular order.
+These are my notes, at least the ones I've moved here… They're not in any particular order.